Kong/docs.konghq.com/app/enterprise/0.33-x/installation/docker.md

 ---
-title: Installing Kong EE Docker Image
+title: Installing Kong Enterprise Docker Image
 ---

-# Installing Kong EE from Docker Image
+# Installing Kong Enterprise from Docker Image

 <img src="/assets/images/distributions/docker.svg"/>

-A guide to installing Kong Enterprise Edition - and its license file - using Docker. **Trial users should skip directly to step 4**.
+A guide to installing Kong Enterprise - and its license file - using Docker. **Trial users should skip directly to step 4**.

 1. Login to [bintray.com](https://bintray.com) - your credentials will have been